 Study Link at Charles Sturt University offers short, online subjects that prepare you for success in your degree.
 Whether you’re new to Charles Sturt or a continuing student, there’s a Study Link subject to help you.
 Even if you're not starting a degree, you can take a Study Link subject to upskill for work, or help the kids with their homework!

-What's more, Study Link subjects are FREE for all Australian and New Zealand residents, or holders of a permanent visa!
+What's more, Study Link subjects are FREE for most Australian and New Zealand residents, or holders of a permanent visa!

 Study Link is ideal if you: